 Using our own personal experiences, our intention is to bring hope, inspiration and emotional support to autistic individuals and their loved one.
 We’re here to break the stigma surrounding autism by putting forth real autistics’ stories that highlight their many strengths and the positive ways they overcome their challenges.

 Where can you find the information you need on this website?

 There’s so much to discover here so we’ve made it easier through special welcome pages for:

-- Parents and Autistic Individuals – Click here to go to the Welcome Autism Families page
+- Autistic Individuals and Allies – Click here to go to the Welcome Autism Families page

-- Educators and Therapists – Click here to go to our Welcome Educators Page
+- Educators – Click here to go to our Welcome Educators Page

 - 70 percent of children with autism spectrum disorders (ASD) experience emotional trauma as a result of being bullied, according to findings published in the Journal of Developmental & Behavioral Pediatrics, while a significant portion were concerned for their own safety at school.

 - Tsunami of Young Adults with Autism Face Uncertain Future Unemployment Crisis